cloudflare/cloudflare-docs-engine/src/content/tutorials/hosting-static-wordpress-sites/index.md

 ## Limitations

-Note that there are some features available in WordPress sites that will not be supported in a static site environment:
+There are some features available in WordPress sites that will not be supported in a static site environment:

 - WordPress Forms
 - WordPress Comments